top of page

 Applications.
 Early Decision or not?

-After a list of suitable “target” colleges is ready, I will assist you in coordinating and completing all your applications by going through every step providing clear guidance on each aspect of the application.
+After a list of suitable “target” colleges is ready, I will assist you in coordinating and completing all your applications by going through every step, providing clear guidance on each aspect of the application.
 No application is sent without my going over it with a fine-tooth comb for omissions, unanswered questions, inconsistencies that may negatively impact your prospects.

 Essays/Personal Statement/Recommendations

 The college personal statement and essays are the one piece that tells the admission counselors who “you” really are, and sets you apart from the others with similar credentials.
-Some consider this process intimidating, however, if handled correctly it can actually be a wonderful way to paint a clear portrait of your personality and character for the college admission team.
+Some consider this process intimidating; however, if handled correctly, it can actually be a wonderful way to paint a clear portrait of your personality and character for the college admission team.

-To start, you and I will brainstorm essay topics that reflect your best attributes, out of the box thinking, and your passion.
-Then I work with you in developing essay content, creating a structure and making sure that the message is strong, clear and succinct.
+To start, you and I will brainstorm essay topics that reflect your best attributes and your passion.
+Then I work with you in developing essay content, creating a structure, and making sure that the message is strong, clear, and succinct.
 I might even make you scrap a whole essay and begin anew if it is not coming across right.
+Finally, I will review your essays for clarity of expression and grammar and offer any last edits.
+There is no time limit on helping you create the best Personal Statement and Supplement essays.

-The same goes for creating a smart, concise and clear resume that shows the admission counselors your achievements outside the classroom.
+The same goes for creating a smart, concise, and clear resume that shows the admission counselors your achievements outside the classroom.

 Letters of Recommendation